FronkonGames/FronkonGames/README.md

 ## Fun

-* **[ML Game Ideas](https://github.com/FronkonGames/Machine-Learning-Game-Ideas)**, using neural networks built with Keras / Tensorflow and using over 70000 Steam game descriptions.
+* **[ML Game Ideas](https://github.com/FronkonGames/Machine-Learning-Game-Ideas)**, using neural networks built with Keras / Tensorflow and using over 74000 Steam game descriptions.
 * **[Steam Games Dataset](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset)**, the largest dataset with information on games published on Steam.
 * **[Steam Games Scraper](https://github.com/FronkonGames/Steam-Games-Scraper)**, extract information from all games published in Steam thanks to its Web API, and store it in JSON format.
-* **[One Game Idea A Day](https://twitter.com/OneGameIdeaADa1)**, a Twitter bot that generates game ideas using Machine Learning.
 * **[Go](https://fronkongames.github.io/blog/go-weiqi-igo-baduk.html)**, a very old strategy game that consists of capturing pieces and winning territories.

 ## Games published